voronkovich/symfony.plugin.zsh/README.md

 ## Containers support (Docker/DDEV and etc.)

-If you run your app inside a [Docker](https://www.docker.com/) container, you'll probably need to configure a "runner": a command that executes a code.
+If you run your app inside a [Docker](https://www.docker.com/) container, you'll probably need to configure a "runner": a command that executes another commands.
 You can do it by setting a special `SF_RUNNER` environment variable.
 Just place it in your `.zshrc` or in a local `.env` or `.env.local` files inside of your project's root:

 ```sh
 # "symfony" is a service name in a `docker-compose.yml`